 This will also enable the bank to assess the creditworthiness of the borrowers as well, to an acceptable level.
-To withstand these challenges, the Board of Directors & the Senior Management of the bank emphasized rigorously round the year 2020 on corporate borrower's credit rating to lower our risk profile as well as to reduce the capital requirement of the bank.
+To withstand these challenges, the Board of Directors & the Senior Management of the bank rigorously emphasized round the year 2021 on corporate & SME borrower's credit rating to lower our risk profile as well as to reduce the capital requirement of the bank.

-Accordingly, the Risk Management Division (RMD), CRO along with the branches has taken allout efforts to increase the number of Corporate and SME borrower's exposures rated.
-They are constantly taking the initiatives through the guidance of the Senior Management; series of meetings, correspondence, awareness program with the allied concerns i.e. branches of the bank & ECAIs.
-As a result of strong persuasion & drive, a significant number of rated clients increased in the year 2020.
-Throughout the year 2020, Trust Bank Limited had maintained over 92 percent credit rating from total eligible rated clients.
+Accordingly, the Risk Management Division (RMD), CRO along with the branches has taken all-out efforts to increase the number of Corporate and SME borrower's exposures credit rating.
+They are constantly taking the initiatives through the guidance of the Senior Management; series of meetings, correspondence, awareness programs with the allied concerns i.e. branches of the bank & ECAIs.
+As a result of strong persuasion & drive, a significant number of rated clients has increased in the year 2021.
+Throughout the year 2021, Trust Bank Limited has maintained over 92 percent credit rating from total eligible rated clients.